 I cautioned him that those investors are truly gifted and the exception to the norm.
 While it is important for him to know how to start investing young, I told him the common trait these legendary financiers share: following a systematic and disciplined approach to investing.

-Further, they learned how to invest in yourself and gained a true appreciation for studying markets and the players working in them.
+Further, they learned how to invest in yourself and gained a true appreciation for studying the stock market and the players working in it.
 These high income skills have yielded them significant returns over time.

 The investing styles are merely a means to an end and are developed later.
 Any investor starting out should focus on these core principles and learn to stick to them during times of good and bad.

-How to Begin Investing Money: Develop Your Investing Approach
+How to Start Investing Your Money: Develop Your Investing Approach

 Knowing that this discussion could become overly cumbersome in just one conversation, I decided to share only introductory steps, which I outline below.